pondrejk/dizzer/chap-definitions.md

 A potential to geocode big data to become available to geospatial analysis.

 Cartography (here represented by ICA) is no exception. ...
 Manifestos, etc...

+Classical dichotomies still hold

+Vector / Raster
+or better conceptually
+Discrete / Field

+Point / Lines / Polygons / Tessalerations / Interpolations ...
+Nominal / Ordinal / Interval /... every textbook has it

+More on in a separate

+Spatial data bound to be represented, the form is a big deal in gis Generaliastion, analysis, geostatistics..., data respresentations in GIS (event the whole data model) -- a canon of proved algorithms, how would they scale...

+GIS data aggergation venture -- addning indexicallity by spatialization

+Spatialization...

+All to big of a topic for this chapter, gis project to be rethinked again, but proved itself to be capable of adopting new stuff and evolving with it.

+In some other chapter do: GIS and cartography (partners in crime) facing big data -- Each with a different Sets of Challenges -- carto (see manifests) / gis -- think thourgh

 ## Assessing impacts and opportunities rather than seeking definitions